 - A word of praise is a good way to end the class period.
 Simply say something like, "Good discussion" or "Nice job, guys!"
 My favorite way to send my students off, though, is with a gentle reminder: "OK, see you tomorrow, and don't forget to write!"

-5 Activities to Make Your Classroom Morning Routine More Productive
+Further reading: Make Your Classroom Morning Routine More Productive

 Clearly, all of these suggestions are just a partial list of effective classroom management strategies.
 Most teachers develop lots of management strategies but tend to rely on those they are comfortable with and have used with success.
 Try some of these out and see what works for you.